arun1645/git-github-assignment/README.md

 ## About Me

-My name is Your Name.
+My name is Arun Sharma.
-I am learning how to track code using Git and push code to Gi tHub.
+I am learning how to track code using Git and push code to GistHub.

 ## Commands I Practiced